Flajakay/minecraftserverlistphp/README.md

 # Minecraft Server List (WiP)

 A modern PHP-based Minecraft server listing platform built with Bootstrap 5 and PHP 8.0.
-This is a complete recreation of the original minecraftserverlistphp project with improved architecture and better design.
+This is a complete recreation of the original project with improved architecture and, uhm, slightly better design.

-**MANY FEATURES FROM THE LIST BELOW ARE YET TO BE IMPLEMENTED**

 ## Features